gormanm/mmtests/README.md

 Similarly there are network, disk and scheduler configs.

-The config file can take many options, in the form of `export`-ed variables.
-There is an example (functional) config file available in [`config`](https://github.com/gormanm/mmtests/blob/master/config).
+The config file can take many options, in the form of `export`-ed variables. there is a functional sample config file available in [`config`](https://github.com/gormanm/mmtests/blob/master/config).

 Some options are universal, others are specific to the test.